 How to Read Poetry

-No matter the age of your students, there are crucial steps to reading poetry, as presented in How to Read a Book: The Classic Guide to Intelligent Reading.
+No matter the age of your students, there are basic steps to reading poetry, as presented in How to Read a Book: The Classic Guide to Intelligent Reading.
 (This is a classic that should be read by all homeschooled high school students, in my opinion!)

 First, read the poem through the first time without stopping.
 Even though there are unfamiliar words and phrases, you will glean much more by first reading the poem through without stopping to figure out the vocabulary.